javaidiqbal11/inovo_ocr/README.md

 # Segmentation using YOLO
+The code written for the segmentaion using YOLOv8m-seg.
+After segmentation of the receipts the segmented receipt will be passed to the OCR such that GPT4o.

 ## Setup
 - Install Python 3.10.0
 - Create the data folder and place the train, test and valid data (Each folder have images and labels folder)
 - Create the virtual environment